Azareal/Gosora/CONTRIBUTING.md

 Always use strict mode.

 Don't worry about ES5, we're targetting modern browsers.
 If we decide to backport code to older browsers, then we'll transpile the files.

+Please don't use await.
+It incurs too much of a cognitive overhead as to where and when you can use it.

 To keep consistency with Go code, variables must be camelCase.